wp-plugins/collapsing-category-list/readme.txt

 == Description ==

 This plugin allows you to display and collapse the tree of subcategories of categories that have at least one subcategory.

+Also, you can remove a parent link or some categories, hide a category, change images, etc.

 = If your WordPress theme don't use the block categories list of WordPress, this plugin maybe don't work. =